Taraxacum: Dye

 The yellow flowers can be dried and ground into a yellow-pigmented powder and used as a dye.

 Allergies

 Dandelions may cause allergic reactions for sensitive individuals when consumed or coming into contact with skin, but the risk is mild.
 Latex containing sesquiterpene lactones are present in high concentrations in the main root and stems of the common dandelion.
 However, only a few researchers have mentioned the possible risk of mild allergic contact dermatitis for people with lactone hypersensitivity.

 Herbalism

 Dandelion has been used in traditional medicine in Europe, North America, and China.
+However, at this point, there is no clear scientific evidence of efficacy for any health condition.

 Benefits to gardeners

-With a wide range of uses, the dandelion is cultivated in small gardens to massive farms.
+With a wide range of uses, the dandelion is cultivated in sites ranging from small gardens to massive farms.
 It is kept as a companion plant; its taproot brings up nutrients for shallow-rooting plants.
 It is also known to attract pollinating insects and release ethylene gas, which helps fruit to ripen.

 Cultural importance

 It has been a Western tradition for someone to blow out a dandelion seed head and think of a wish they want to come true.

 Five dandelion flowers are the emblem of White Sulphur Springs, West Virginia.
 The citizens celebrate spring with an annual Dandelion Festival.

 The dandelion is the official flower of the University of Rochester in New York State, and "Dandelion Yellow" is one of the school's official colours.
 "The Dandelion Yellow" is an official University of Rochester song.